-Brainard, Julii, Crawford, Amy, Wright, Beth, Lim, Mark and Everden, Paul (2023) Retaining dermatology patients in primary care using dialogues.
-Annales de Dermatologie et de Vénéréologie.
-ISSN 0151-9638 (In Press)
+Brainard, Julii, Crawford, Amy, Wright, Beth, Lim, Mark and Everden, Paul (2024) Retaining dermatology patients in primary care through dialogue with secondary care providers: A service evaluation.
+Annales de Dermatologie et de Vénéréologie, 151 (2).
+ISSN 0151-9638

 Abstract

-Background: There are long patient waits for specialist care.
+Background: There are long patient waiting lists for specialist care.
 A dermatology dialogue service between primary and secondary care (DDPS) was developed in eastern England.
-Primary care referrers uploaded patient images of skin conditions for review by and dialogue with consultant dermatologists to try to retain patients in primary care rather than be referred to secondary care.
-Methods: Evaluation of service performance with respect to specific targets including reduction in secondary care wait list growth in the period April 2021-March 2022 inclusive.
-Service activity was summarized with respect to speed of resolution, case counts and dispositions.
-Clinician and patient satisfaction were canvased with structured questionnaires.
-Actual new referral counts were compared to projections based on historical data.
-Wait list growth was compared to other specialisms and other commissioning areas.
-Wait times to receive first treatment were monitored.
-Results: Over 3300 patients were enrolled, > 90% of dialogues were resolved within 36 hours.
+Primary care referrers uploaded patient images of skin conditions for review by and dialogue with consultant dermatologists in an attempt to retain patients in primary care rather than refer them to secondary care.
+Methods: Evaluation of service performance against specific targets, including reduction in secondary care waiting list growth over the period April 2021–March 2022 inclusive.
+Service activity was summarized in terms of speed of resolution, case numbers, and dispositions.
+Clinician and patient satisfaction were assessed using structured questionnaires.
+Actual numbers of new referrals were compared to projections based on historical data.
+Waiting list growth was compared to other specialties and other commissioning areas.
+Waiting times to initial treatment were monitored.
+Results: Over 3300 patients were enrolled and > 90% of dialogues were resolved within 36 hours.
 Clinician and patient satisfaction were high.
 Frequently asked questions and conditions were highlighted by dermatologists to design and deliver an educational event for primary care clinicians that was well received.
-Wait list growth to see dermatology in the commissioning area was smaller for dermatology than other large specialisms, and mostly smaller growth than dermatology wait lists commissioned by other NHS commissioners.
-Negative impact on the urgent priority (cancer pathway) wait list could not be observed.
-Conclusions: The DDPS was satisfactory to clinicians and patients and coincided with smaller dermatology wait list growth than might otherwise have been expected.
+Waiting list growth for dermatology patients in the commissioning area was smaller than for other major specialties, and generally smaller than growth for dermatology waiting lists commissioned by other NHS commissioners.
+There was no negative impact on the urgent priority (cancer pathway) waiting list.
+Conclusion: The DDPS was satisfactory for clinicians and patients and coincided with lower growth in dermatology waiting lists than might otherwise have been expected.

 Item Type: | Article |